-Viridis Graduate Institute is a California 501(c) 3 nonprofit organization and as such is governed by a Board of Trustees.
+Viridis Graduate Institute is a California 501(c) 3 nonprofit distance education provider.

 Viridis Graduate Institute, a nonprofit distance-learning institution, offers a distinctive education in ecopsychology and environmental humanities designed to equip graduates with the professional and collaborative skills needed to respond creatively to the world's challenging problems.

 Viridis Graduate Institute, a distinctly different distance education institute, offers degrees in Ecopsychology and Environmental Humanities.
 Viridis was founded in 2011 by Dr. Lori Pye and a dedicated group of educators, who brought together the sciences and humanities in a creative, innovative, and timely curricula.
 Viridis educational programs, designed to offer an ecological and psychological education, focus on changing narratives underpinning destructive behavior and practices toward all life forms and the planet.